Logo

 Shmuley Boteach argued that the Obama administration bullied Israel, and that US Middle Eastern policy was "scandalous" and "disgusting".

-Shmuley Boteach is supportive of Israeli settlements, including the Hebron settlement, the residents of which he characterizes as marked by a particular "warmth, friendliness and hospitality" and views as being "liberated from hatred".
+Shmuley Boteach described the Hebron settlement as "warmth, friendliness and hospitality" and "liberated from hatred".

 Shmuley Boteach has argued in favor of infant male circumcision, defending the practice on religious grounds and health grounds, while contrasting it sharply with female circumcision.

-Shmuley Boteach has advocated in 2011 for the medical benefits of male circumcision reducing the transmission and incidence of HIV-AIDS, other STDs such as genital herpes and syphilis, urinary-tract infections, penile cancer, and other adverse health conditions, pointing to a report in the British Medical Journal.
+Shmuley Boteach has advocated for the medical benefits of male circumcision reducing the transmission and incidence of HIV-AIDS, other STDs such as genital herpes and syphilis, urinary-tract infections, penile cancer, and other adverse health conditions, pointing to a report in the British Medical Journal.

 Shmuley Boteach has written op-eds in The Wall Street Journal and the Huffington Post denouncing legislation to limit male circumcision.